 However, a particularly popular feature of the Learning Experience Platform is the so-called gamification: This refers to entertainment elements that make the learning process more enjoyable (quizzes, surveys, game elements, leaderboards, etc.).

-Disadvantages of the LXP
+Disadvantages of LXP

-LMS, LCMS, and LXP on the scales
+LMS, LCMS, and LXP on the Scale

-LMS | LCMS | LXP |
+MS | LCMS | LXP |

 Learning Management System | Learning Content Management System | Learning Experience Platform |

-Participant organization, review & administration | Content creation, storage & management | Support, exchange & gamification |
+Participant organization, verification & administration | Content creation, storage & management | Support, exchange & gamification |

 Focused on structure | Focused on content | Focused on learners |